 Our first destination was Santorini and the second one Mani, in the southernmost and middle peninsula of the Peloponnese.
 These destinations weren’t a “throw of a dart at the map and see where it lands”.
 We wanted to enjoy the spectacular views and the cosmopolitan life of Santorini (plus the local food) and then explore the castles, the tower houses, the stunning views and the stories of the isolated area of Mani.

-The diversity of Greece allows to enjoy different places, sceneries, micro-climates, people, traditions and food.
+The diversity of Greece allows enjoying different places, sceneries, micro-climates, people, traditions and food.
 It is so vivid that you have the impression that you visit two different countries.

 Let me give you an example: